Types of Bathroom Sinks

 Sink shapes include round, oval, rectangle and even asymmetrical.
 Some are specially designed to fit into corners while others stand alone on an open wall.

-Acrylic, composite, resin and solid surface sinks are durable options and easy-to-clean for highly used bathrooms.
-These types of bathroom sinks can be attractive options, too, with some varieties resembling marble or granite.
+- Acrylic, composite, resin and solid surface sinks are durable options and easy-to-clean for highly used bathrooms.
+These sinks can be attractive options, too, with some varieties resembling marble or granite.